emqx/emqx-docs/en_US/access-control/authn/postgresql.md

 Now we can click **Create** to finish the settings.

-## Configure with configuration items
+## Configure with Configuration Items

-You can configure the EMQX PostgreSQL authenticator with EMQX configuration items.
-For detailed operation steps, see [authn-postgresql:authentication](../../configuration/configuration-manual.md#authn-postgresql:authentication).
+You can configure the EMQX PostgreSQL authenticator with EMQX configuration items. <!--For detailed operation steps, see [authn-postgresql:authentication](../../configuration/configuration-manual.md#authn-postgresql:authentication). -->

 PostgreSQL authentication is identified with `mechanism = password_based` and `backend = postgresql`.